Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Results and Discussion

-By contrast, there is no PEMT options with masses lower than $1,000\,\unit{t}$, and only shows better results for masses higher than $\sim 1,500\,\unit{t}$ (the waiting time is almost $100\,\unit{days}$ lower than the chemical solution).
+By contrast, there is no PEMT options with masses lower than \SI{1000}{\tonne}, and it only shows better results for masses higher than $\sim \SI{1500}{\tonne}$ (the waiting time is almost \SI{100}{\day} lower than the chemical solution).
 The main reason for this is the way the engine generates energy.
-Since energy is generated through a nuclear reactor, which only burns $4\%$ of the total nuclear material, the spacecraft is much heavier at arrival, requiring much more chemical propellent than other systems to be captured.
-For example, in an EtM transfer approximately $16.6\,\unit{t}$ of nuclear material is required for the interplanetary phase (ten times more than the electric option).
-Once the spacecraft reaches Mars the nuclear reactor still has $\approx16\,\unit{t}$ of nuclear material (apart from the dry mass and fuel for the remaining transfers), which has to brake to be captured by Mars, whereas the electric option has already consumed all propellent and discarded its tanks (leaving it just with the dry mass and fuel for the remaining transfers).
+Since energy is generated through a nuclear reactor, which only burns \SI{4}{\percent} of the total nuclear material, the S/C is much heavier at arrival, requiring much more chemical propellent than other systems to be captured.
+For example, in an EtM transfer approximately \SI{16.6}{\tonne} of nuclear material is required for the interplanetary phase (ten times more than the electric option).
+Once the S/C reaches Mars the nuclear reactor still has $\approx\SI{16}{\tonne}$ of nuclear material (apart from the dry mass and propellant for the remaining transfers), which has to brake to be captured by Mars.
+Conversely, the electric option has already consumed all propellent and discarded its tanks (leaving it just with the dry mass and propellant for the remaining transfers).
 This has an exponential effect on previous manoeuvres and the required mass of the system.
-The option of getting rid of the PEMT engine after reaching Mars, and using another one that is already there to bring the crew back to Earth, is not considered due to the implied additional cost, the risk of discarding a large amount of nuclear fuel, and the increase in the mass to be transported that would make difficult for this options to be competitive.
+The option of getting rid of the PEMT engine after reaching Mars, and using another one that is already there to bring the crew back to Earth, is not considered due to the implied additional cost, the risk of discarding a large amount of nuclear propellant, and the increase in the mass to be transported that would make difficult for this options to be competitive.

 For masses well above the considered limit, the PEMT ends up offering the best results (values not shown here).
 This might suggest that for trajectories to celestial bodies farther than Mars, where the engine would be operating during a longer period (and using the same mission architecture assumed here), the PEMT engine may turn out to be the best solution.